 - All medical expenses incurred for two years after the date of injury, up to a maximum of $15,000.
 The medical bills must be reasonable in amount and related to your injury from the accident.

 - Wage loss benefits of $3,000 a month or 70% of the average monthly income, whichever is less.
 You must be “usually engaged in paid work.”
 You must be off work for at least 14 consecutive days.
-Wage loss benefits are available for a total of 52 weeks.
-So you can be entitled to wage loss benefits even after two years from the date of your injury.

 - If you do not “usually” work, you can receive up to $30 per day for “essential services.”
 This benefit applies if your medical provider states in writing that you require assistance with household work.
-This, like wage loss benefits, can continue for an aggregate of 52 weeks.
+This, like wage loss benefits, can continue for a total of 52 weeks.
 As with wage loss, the disability must be for at least 14 days.
 Typically the insurance company will want proof of payment and the name, address, phone number and social security number of the person doing the work.

 - If you are a parent of a minor and you are hospitalized for at least 24 hours, child care benefits can be claimed up to $15 a day, with a maximum of $450.